majn/telegram-purple/README.md

 #### First Login

 The username is your current phone number, including your full country prefix.
 For Germany, this would be '+49', resulting in a user name like '+49151123456'.
-Telegram will verify your phone number by sending you a code via sms.
+Telegram will verify your phone number by sending you a code via SMS.
 You will be prompted for this code, once that happens.

 #### Buddy List

 Like in the official Telegram apps, the displayed buddy list consists of all active conversations.